cesanta/mongoose-os-docs/userguide/ota.md

    * `OTA.{Begin,Write,End}` is a push mechanism.
 It works over any transport, for example, BLE, or MQTT.
 They are calling corresponding low-level API.
-3. Helper libraries and tools that invoke the 2nd RPC layer,
+-  **Layer 3.** Helper libraries and tools that invoke the 2nd RPC layer,
    * `mos ota` command calls the "push" RPC, and can work over any transport by specifying the `--port ...` parameter.
 That is the most universal method.
    * [ota-http-client](https://github.com/mongoose-os-libs/ota-http-client)